Who are we and why do we process personal data?

 We take the security of the personal data we hold very seriously, the confidentiality of data is central to our Expert’s professional qualifications.
 In addition to these professional obligations we have a Data Processing Agreement with each Expert.

-We use a secure, GDPR compliant cloud based service to share the personal data with our Experts.
+We do not generally transfer data outside the UK or EEA, except where we do, we use a secure, GDPR compliant cloud based service to share the personal data with our Experts.
 We have a contract with the provider to ensure that the requirements of the GDPR are contractually imposed where this data is transferred to any third country not directly covered by the GDPR.